 Check for the best prices or buy them at TridentFlyfishing.com, or at Amazon at these links.

 A sighter is a piece of line that is placed above your flies and it helps you in detecting strikes like an indicator does except that it’s not always floating on the water like an indicator.

 The Sighter also helps you gauge and adjust your depth and your speed.

 A sighter is often used by competition fly anglers using European or competition Nymphing methods.

 I tend to use a sighter more than I use an indicator simply because if you do it right and in the right types of water, a sighter can be much more effective at catching trout and steelhead.
 I use 2x or 3x for most trout fishing and 2x or 1x for steelhead fishing.

-For more information on using a sighter check my in articles about Euro Nymphing on my Trout Page – UPDATING SOON
+For more information on using a sighter check out my article Euro Nymphing.

-If you are nymphing you will need to add some weights called split shots or tungsten putty to your fly fishing gear.
+If you are nymphing you will need to add some weights called split shots or tungsten putty to your gear.

-I use BB or AB sized split shot places strategically on the line to help get my flies down to the fish.
+I use BB or AB sized split shot placed strategically on the line to help get my flies down to the fish.

 Not all weights are good for fly fishing or river fishing, some split shots suck, and some tungsten putty that I have tried was not very good which is why I recommend that you check out my page Fly Fishing With Weights for all the best weights and how to rig them properly for more trout and steelhead.